-Before you arrive at Durham University International Study Centre, you need to complete all six tasks in our pre-arrival checklist.
+Before you arrive at Durham University International Study Centre, you need to complete all the tasks in our pre-arrival checklist.

 For more information about arriving in the UK please download our pre-arrival guide.